 Prof Steve Davies

-Dr Distiller received an MB BCh degree from the University of the Witwatersrand and qualified as a Physician, obtaining the FCP.
+Prof Distiller received an MB BCh degree from the University of the Witwatersrand and qualified as a Physician, obtaining the FCP.
 Subsequently he subspecialized in Endocrinology and Diabetes.
-After a year in the USA where he worked as an Associate Professor of Medicine in the Endocrine Division, University of Colorado, Health Services Centre, Denver, Dr Distiller returned to South Africa in 1982 and entered private practice.
+After a year in the USA where he worked as an Associate Professor of Medicine in the Endocrine Division, University of Colorado, Health Services Centre, Denver, Prof Distiller returned to South Africa in 1982 and entered private practice.

 He is an elected Fellow of American College of Endocrinology, a Fellow of Royal Society of Medicine and a Fellow of the Royal College of Physicians.
 Between 2010 and 2015 he was appointed an Honorary Visiting Professor at the Centre for Endocrine & Diabetes Sciences, University of Cardiff Medical School, Wales.